According to the American Kennel Club, hunting dog breeds are more varied than even some hunters might realize.

 A Great Dog For Duck Hunting: The Chesapeake Bay Retriever

-The Chesapeake Bay Retriever is a gun and duck hunting dog initially bred to retrieve waterfowl, specifically (but not exclusively) duck.
-The duck hunting dog has a lot of endurance, ability, and intelligence.
+The Chesapeake Bay Retriever is a gun dog originally bred to retrieve waterfowl, specifically (but not exclusively) duck.
+It’s a dog with a lot of endurance, ability, and intelligence.

-The “Chessie” is a sturdy dog, with a double coat that does a great job of insulating it against icy water.
-This is a big dog, too, and it needs a lot of exercises.
+The “Chessie” is a tough dog, with a double coat that does a great job of insulating it against icy water.
+This is a big dog, too, and it needs a lot of exercise.

-Most owners agree that its owner should train the Chesapeake Bay Retriever, in an environment where as a puppy, it can socialize with other dogs.
+Most owners agree that the Chesapeake Bay Retriever should be trained by its owner, and in an environment where as a puppy it can socialize with other dogs.

 This loyal beast is the waterfowl hunter’s friend for life.

-The German Shorthaired Pointer is probably the most popular pointing german hunting dogs in the world.
+The German Shorthaired Pointer is probably the most popular pointing dog in the world.
 It is a sleek, powerful animal with the uncanny ability to move and turn with astonishing rapidity.

-German Shorthaired Pointers have a robust and broad muzzle, making it perfect for pointing and retrieving massive game.
+They have a strong, broad muzzle, making it perfect for pointing and retrieving heavy game.
 The German Shorthaired Pointer has webbed feet and will go after waterfowl in the water without hesitation.

 A versatile creature, the German Shorthaired Pointer is the average North American gamebird hunter’s dog of choice.